esl/MongooseIM/doc/configuration/listen.md

 * One at port 5222, which accepts a plain TCP connection and allows to use StartTLS for upgrading it to an encrypted one.
 The files containing the certificate and the DH parameter are also provided.
 * One at port 5223, which accepts only encrypted TLS connections - this is the legacy method as StartTLS is preferred.

-Both listeners use ZLIB and the `c2s` and `c2s_shaper` rules for access management and traffic shaping, respectively.
+Both listeners use `c2s` and `c2s_shaper` rules for access management and traffic shaping, respectively.

 ## Server-to-server (S2S): `[[listen.s2s]]`